-Flare was engaged by a national E&P industry association, on behalf of their membership, to design and perform a benchmarking study on a subset of their producer members.
-The project was intended to understand the magnitude of resources and costs for IT and IM activities across a number of oil and gas company types and sizes.
+Flare was engaged by a national E&P industry association to design and perform a benchmarking study on a subset of their producer members.
+The intention of the project was to understand the magnitude of resources and associated costs of IT and IM activities across a range of oil and gas companies.

 - Recognise opportunities for immediate and ongoing cost savings and performance improvement